Acre: A unit of land containing 43,560 square feet. If it is a square, it would have a side of 208 feet by 208 feet.

 Riparian Area: An area adjacent to a water body such as a stream or pond, also acts as the transitional zone between aquatic habitats and dry or upland habitats.
 Riparian areas are very important in the protection of water quality and have many values for wildlife.

-Sapling: A small tree less than four inches at dbh, and over 4.5 feet tall.
-These are usually, but not always young trees.
+Sapling: A small tree less than four inches at diameter at breast height (dbh), and over 4.5 feet tall.
+These are usually but not always young trees.

 Sawlog: A portion of a tree that meets minimum standards of diameter, length, and defect for sawmills.
 Usually at least 8' long, sound and straight, and with minimum diameters specified by specific sawmills.
 Boards are sawn from sawlogs to be made into furniture, flooring and construction lumber, etc.